EltaMD products nourish, beautify and protect skin with only the best ingredients.

 2. Which EltaMD sunscreen is best for me?

 It can be a challenge to choose a sunscreen that’s right for your skin type if you’re not sure where to begin.
 However, EltaMD offers a wide range of sunscreens suitable for all skin types and concerns!
-Learn more about which EltaMD sunscreen to choose here.
+Check out our Physician's Guide to EltaMD sunscreens and learn which formula is best for your needs.

 3. Why is zinc oxide used in all EltaMD sunscreens?

 All EltaMD sunscreens are formulated with transparent zinc oxide because it provides superior broad-spectrum protection.
-Sunscreen formulas need to be broad-spectrum in order to sufficiently protect the skin—a broad-spectrum sunscreen protects from UVA rays, which age the skin, and UVB rays, which burn the skin.
+Sunscreen formulas need to be broad-spectrum in order to sufficiently protect the skin.
+Broad-spectrum sunscreens protect from UVA rays, which age the skin, and UVB rays, which burn the skin.
 Zinc oxide blocks the widest amount of UVA and UVB rays, making it one of the most effective sunscreen ingredients on the market.

 4. Should I apply my sunscreen or moisturizer first?